All Episodes

 Whether those brought up on the heresy that public provision is akin to charity will prove capable of thinking through what they have done remains unclear.

-In my lifetime, to my increasing regret, the Roman Catholic Church in the U.S. has lost much of its moral authority.
+In my lifetime, to my increasing regret, the Roman Catholic church in the U.S. has lost much of its moral authority.

-It's done so largely because it has subordinated its teachings of Catholic moral doctrine To its ambitions regarding an expansion of the administrative entitlement state.
+It's done so largely because it has subordinated its teachings of Catholic moral doctrine to its ambitions regarding an expansion of the administrative entitlement state.

-The court made its decision, Roe versus Wade.
+1973, the court made its decision, Roe v.
+Wade.

 Had the bishops, priests, and nuns screamed bloody murder and declared war, as they have recently done, the decision would have been reversed.

-Wade, had they had a reaction then that they had last week.
+Mr. Rahe believes the Catholic church could have stopped Roe v.
+Wade had they had a reaction then that they had last week.

 They treated abortion as one concern among many.

-Those who defend the right to life of the weakest among us must be equally visible in support of the quality of life of the powerless among us, the old and the young, the hungry and the homeless, the undocumented immigrant and the unemployed worker.
+Those who defend the right to life of the weakest among us must be equally visible in support of the quality of life of the powerless among us, the old and the young, the hungry and the homeless, the undocumented immigrant, and the unemployed worker.

-Not a standalone.
+Not a stand-alone.

 He said consistency means we can't have it both ways.

-We can't urge a compassionate society and vigorous public policy to protect the rights of the unborn, and then argue that compassion and significant public programs on behalf of the needy undermine the moral fiber of society.
+We can't urge a compassionate society and vigorous public policy to protect the rights of the unborn and then argue that compassion and significant public programs on behalf of the needy undermine the moral fiber of society.

-Quick timeout, back with more in a second.
+Back with more in a second.

-I hate to say it, folks.
+I hate to say it, folk.

 Catholic Church has been kissing the socialist ring since the 1930s.